 John Taylor’s background is mysterious.
 This page is intended as a repository of clues that might bear on his ancestry.

 We first find John Taylor in Early County, Georgia when he married Sarah Ella Lemacks on 30 August 1838 by a license issued three weeks earlier.
-He evidently moved across the northern county line in Randolph county sometime during the next few years.
-(His two oldest children declared in their army enlistment and pension documents that they were born, respectively, in Early County, Georgia in 1839 and in Randolph County, Georgia in early 1841. ) At that time Early and Randolph counties adjoined one another in southwestern Georgia, separated from Alabama by the Chattahoochee River.
+He evidently moved across the northern county line into Randolph county sometime during the next few years.
+(His two oldest children declared in their Civil War army enlistment and pension documents that they were born, respectively, in Early County, Georgia in 1839 and in Randolph County, Georgia in early 1841. ) At that time Early and Randolph counties adjoined one another in southwestern Georgia, separated from Alabama by the Chattahoochee River.

 To add an element of confusion, the death certificate of his youngest child, Georgia Taylor Forbeus, lists the birth place of John Taylor as Raleigh, North Carolina.